-Ryan Reynolds' regenerating degenerate is returning for another big-screen Deadpool outing – here's all you need to know.
+Ryan Reynolds' regenerating degenerate is returning for another big-screen Deadpool outing – with Wolverine at his side!

 “It will be rated R and we are working on a script right now, and Ryan’s overseeing a script right now," the producer told Collider.
 "It will not be [filming] this year.
 Ryan is a very busy, very successful actor.

 "We’ve got a number of things we’ve already announced that we now have to make, but it’s exciting for it to have begun.
 Again, a very different type of character in the MCU, and Ryan is a force of nature, which is just awesome to see him bring that character to life."

 Read on for all the latest news about Deadpool 3, including release date, cast, plot theories and more.